 In the heart of Connemara, the National Park is well worth the drive.
 There is an excellent playground, multiple walks for all ages and abilities, toilets, an indoor eating area and a coffee shop (seasonal).
 The park is free to visit and you can easily spend a day exploring and taking in the amazing views.

-A walk through these woods will bring you out to Cappagh Playground.
+A walk through these lovely woods will bring you out to Cappagh Playground, a state of the art playground with both swings, springers, etc. for younger kids and a cable ride and carousel for older children and teens.
 Plenty of parking at either end.

-With multiple walks in the woods not to mention:
+Coole Park has multiple walks in the woods, perfect for families, not to mention:

 - a walled garden for picnics with its own sundial laid out that you can stand on (if lucky enough to get some sun!) to tell the time